Bill Anderson: 1992–present: Return to songwriting and collaborations with others

 In 1992, country artist Steve Wariner recorded Anderson's 1960 hit "The Tip of My Fingers".
 Released as a single, it became a top-five hit on the Billboard Hot Country Songs chart that year and inspired Anderson to write again.
-"Steve's version of 'Tips' was some indication that words, melodies and emotions can carry across decades", he commented.
+"Steve's version of 'Tips' was some indication that words, melodies, and emotions can carry across decades", he commented.
 Among his next compositions was a song co-written with Vince Gill entitled "Which Bridge to Cross (Which Bridge to Burn)".
 The song was written in a "writing appointment", where composers make arrangements to write music and are paid by recording hours in a time clock.
 "Which Bridge to Cross" was released as a single by Gill in 1994 and became a major hit, peaking at number four on the Billboard country chart.
 According to Anderson, the song's success helped him gain credibility with younger songwriters in Nashville.
 He began receiving phone calls from other writers and performers to set up more writing appointments.
-Anderson, who was not used to writing with others, decided to make adaptations to his own songwriting style in order to collaborate.
+Anderson, who was not used to writing with others, decided to make adaptations to his own songwriting style to collaborate.
 "I let a lot of young kids tell me a lot of things, and I benefited from that, greatly", he recounted.